-Advisory: Completion of ENGL A with grade of "C" or better Hours: 54 lecture
+Advisory: Completion of ENGL A with grade of "C" or better

 Provides a sociological analysis of health issues that concern women throughout their life course.
 The impact of physiology, psychology, culture, society, and politics upon women's well-being are addressed using the feminist perspective.
 (CSU, UC)